FINAL FRIDAY, July 25th, 2014

 ESSENTIAL GOODS (825 Massachusetts St.)

-Please join us Friday, April 25th at the opening reception for Lawrence photographer, Ann Dean.
-It will be a fantastic evening and we look forward to seeing you there!
+Please join us Friday, July 25th at the opening reception for artist Beth King for July Final Friday Art Walk.
+It will be a great evening and we hope to see you!
+Beth’s work will be up through August 28th.

 TEN THOUSAND VILLAGES (835 Massachusetts St.)